Augmented Reality vs. Virtual Reality

 Today, you can even use your cell phone to explore virtual worlds with things like Google Cardboard or Samsung’s VR headset.
 Simply place your phone in the headset and you’re off to explore worlds unknown.

-Now, you can project dinosaurs, Pokémon and other extinct or fictional creatures onto your environment using just your phone as you play their various games.
+Now, you can project dinosaurs, Pokémon and other extinct or fictional creatures onto your environment using just your phone as you play various games.
 Where else could you see augmented reality taking off?

 Augmented Reality vs Virtual Reality: Practical Applications

-VR can be used to make virtual representations of homes that are under construction by providing a 3D model that architects and construction workers can explore to discover any problems with the designs before the foundation is laid.VR has been used in the military for everything from flight and battlefield simulations to virtual boot camps and medical training.
+Designers can use VR to make virtual representations of homes under construction.
+By providing a 3D model that architects and construction workers can explore, VR helps discover any problems with the designs before it’s time to lay the foundation.
+The military has used VR for everything from flight and battlefield simulations to virtual boot camps and medical training.

 What Does the Future Hold?

-Augmented reality and virtual reality are fantastic tools that have more applications than just gaming.
+Augmented reality and virtual reality are fantastic tools with more applications than just gaming.
 As with most computer-related things, the potential applications are limited only by our imagination and our available technology.
 And with technology advancing by the day, there are plenty of limits that are just waiting to be broken.

 We can’t wait to see where virtual reality takes us next, whether it’s to the moon, Mars, across the universe or to some fantastic fictional land we can’t even imagine yet.
 You can already use virtual reality to explore the universe thanks to photos taken by the European Space Agency — so why not use it to explore other universes as well?